bentomhall/nih-system/homebrewery/world/player-options.md

 Starting at 3rd level, when you hit with a weapon attack or an unarmed attack, you can choose to infuse it with extra electricity.
 When you do so, the attack deals 2d6 extra lightning damage and the target must make a Constitution saving throw (DC = 8 + your Strength modifier + your proficiency bonus).
 On a failed save, the target is stunned until the end of your next turn.
 If the triggering attack was a critical hit, the target automatically fails the saving throw.
 Once you use this ability, you cannot do so again until you finish a long or short rest.

 #### Implacable
-Starting at 6th level, you have gained a measure of implacability–one cannot stand against an oncoming storm or against your raging advance.
+Starting at 6th level, you have gained a measure of implacability.
+No one cannot stand against an oncoming storm or against your raging advance.
 You gain the following benefits.

 - When you are grappled or restrained by an ability that requires a check to escape, you can do so once per turn without expending an action.
 Additionally, you have advantage on Strength (Athletics) checks made to impose a grapple.
 - When you take the Dash action, you add movement equal to twice your speed instead of only equal to your speed.
 Additionally, when you take the Dash action, move at least 10 feet, and end your movement within reach of a creature, you can immediately make an unarmed attack against them as part of that action.